8 steps to boosting your lead funnel with a YouTube marketing strategy

 Before you start sharing stories with your customer on YouTube, ensure your mission lines up with how and why your customer is using your product.
 Even our own team was recently reminded of how much audience research should be a priority.
-When Senior Content Marketer, Emily Desosiers, polled our community of marketers for the Aimtales newsletter, the pool of marketers we polled agreed that when you’re writing a newsletter, the most time should be spent on audience research.
+When we polled Aimtal's community on social media, they agreed that when you’re writing a newsletter, the most time should be spent on audience research.

 Your mission on YouTube is no different than any newsletter, blog, or podcast your team produces.
 Any marketer looking to integrate their efforts across teams can lean on audience research to keep messaging consistent.
 We’ll discuss more on how to align goals across teams in Step Two.

 Try these tips for uncovering important audience insights for a targeted Youtube marketing strategy:

 - Internal interviews: How can your expertise help your customers and leads on YouTube?